-As Assistant Director, Jill will assist with the coordination of room assignments and housing functions as well as in the selection, training and supervision of the paraprofessional staff.
-She also serves as a hearing officer in student judicial cases.
-As Resident Coordinator, she was responsible for creating a new Resident Assistant programming model that will be used in Daemen College's residence halls beginning in Fall 2013.
-Her involvement in the greater Daemen community has included presentation of LEADs Leadership Workshops, assisting with Orientation and club moderator of the PRIDE Alliance.
+As Interim Director, Jill will assist with the coordination of room assignments and housing functions as well as in the selection, training and supervision of the paraprofessional staff.
+She also serves as a hearing officer in student conduct cases and member of the crisis management team for the college.
+Her involvement in the greater Daemen community has included presentation of LEADs Leadership Workshops, assisting with Orientation, club moderator of the PRIDE Alliance and member of an array of committees throughout campus.
 She has also presented at several Residence Life Conferences in New York State and has mentored several Daemen RAs as conference presenters.

-Hayley Rosario, Resident Coordinator of Residence Life
+Jerrell Mason, Resident Coordinator for Residence Life

 Resident Assistants (RAs) are responsible for establishing a comfortable rapport with each student in the hall or on the floor.
 This includes being aware of the personal and academic needs of each individual student.
 Through programming and community development, the RAs promote an atmosphere conducive to studying and personal growth.
 In addition the RAs are a main resource for students at Daemen.
 As a resource, RAs assist both residents and parents in acclimating to Daemen's campus, answer questions on a wide variety of topics, and refer students to other departments as needed.